-Kandarian is working to complete a sale of MetLife Bank assets to General Electric Co. to limit U.S. oversight after the Federal Reserve rejected his plan to raise the dividend (MET) and repurchase shares.
+Kandarian is working to complete a sale of MetLife Bank assets to General Electric Co. to limit U.S. oversight after the Federal Reserve rejected his plan to raise the dividend (MET:US) and repurchase shares.

 The insurer hasn’t boosted the payout to shareholders since 2007, while Prudential increased its dividend in 2009, 2010 and 2011 and announced stock buybacks.
 Prudential isn’t subject to the same Fed oversight